oyieroyier/codewars/README.md

 >
 > **Bob Oyier**

-Problems handled in either TypeScript or Ruby programming languages.
+Problems handled in either TypeScript, Ruby or Python programming languages.
 And a little bit of C-Sharp.

 ## Authors